Erasmus House: Visit of Erasmus (1521)

-Departing from the nearby Flemish town of Leuven, where he lectured at the University, Erasmus arrived in Anderlecht in May 1521.
+Departing from the nearby Flemish town of Leuven, where he lectured at the Old University, Erasmus arrived in Anderlecht in May 1521.
 This move was first of all made for health reasons as he suffered from persistent fevers, and as he wrote himself, believed the country life would do him good.
 In September 1521, he sent these words to the French scholar and humanist Guillaume Budé:

 I am writing to you these lines from our countryside in Anderlecht, where, driven by your example, I too began to live in the fields. (...)
 Anyway, this rustic life does me so much good that I am now willing to repeat it every year.

-There were also political and religious reasons behind his decision; Martin Luther had just been excommunicated (1520) and the reformer's sympathisers were hunted down.
+There were also political and religious reasons behind his decision: Martin Luther had just been excommunicated (1520) and the reformer's sympathisers were persecuted.
 In addition, Erasmus's attitude towards the Roman Catholic ecclesiastical institution aroused strong criticism at the time from traditional theologians.
 His books and ideas contributed to the blossoming Protestant Reformation by advocating a personal faith and the active practice of evangelical values, though he never became a Protestant himself and died within the Catholic faith.
 Erasmus thus considered it prudent to move away from the University of Leuven, a place of passionate theological debates, for protection, by getting closer to the court of the young emperor Charles V, established at the Coudenberg Palace in the heart of Brussels, to whom he had been appointed adviser a few years earlier.

 During his time in Anderlecht, Erasmus worked on a copy of his Novum Testamentum with a view to editing a new translation from Greek into Latin.
 For the same reasons of personal safety, however, Erasmus left Anderlecht for Basel in October 1521, after just five months.

 Later history

-In the aftermath of the French Revolution, the Erasmus House became a civilian residence before it was purchased, in 1931, by the local council, which turned it into a museum dedicated to the great Renaissance figure.
-Following a restoration campaign led by the architect Charles Van Elst in a spirit of the purest historicism, the Erasmus House Museum was inaugurated on 24 September 1932.
+In the aftermath of the French Revolution, the Erasmus House became a civilian residence before it was purchased, in 1931, by the local council, which transformed it into a museum dedicated to the Renaissance humanist.
+The building, which had preserved its original layout and had been well respected over time, required no heavy-handed restoration; it was instead carefully arranged as a museum, along with its enclosed park.
+Following a restoration campaign led by the architect Charles Van Elst in a spirit of the purest historicism, the Erasmus House Museum was inaugurated on 24 September 1932 in the presence of Duke and Duchess of Brabant.

 The house was classified as a historic monument on 25 October 1938, and the garden was inscribed on the safeguard list as a site in 1998.